HL7/cql-ig/input/pages/using-cql.md

 {: #conformance-requirement-2-6}

 1. Within CQL, the identifier of any code system reference **SHALL** be specified using a URI for the code system.
-2. The URI **SHALL** be the canonical URL for the code system
+2. The URI **SHALL** be the canonical URL for the code system.
-3. The Code System declaration **MAY** include a version, consistent with the URI specification for FHIR and the code system
+3. The Code System declaration **MAY** include a version, consistent with the URI specification for FHIR and the code system.

 For example: